syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 ### Define your `workerClusterResources` in your Promise definition {#worker-cluster-resources}

 The `workerClusterResources` describes everything required to fulfil the Promise.
-Kratix applies this content on all registered worker clusters.
+Kratix applies this content on all registered Worker Clusters.

 For this Promise, the `workerClusterResources` needs to contain the Jenkins CRD, the Jenkins Operator, and the resources the Operator requires.